Air France La Première lounge: who gets in and what it costs

 What the La Première lounge is

 The La Première lounge is Air France's first-class ground experience at its Paris-CDG hub, widely rated among the best in the world.
 It is not just a room.
 The product starts at the curb.
 A private drop-off leads to a dedicated check-in lounge and a private security checkpoint.
 Then comes the lounge itself: an exclusive space of 1,000 square meters, open from 05:30 to 23:30.
 When it is time to board, you are driven to your aircraft in a private car.
-On arrival back at CDG, a dedicated vestibule area lets you eat, drink or shower while your baggage is collected.
+The vestibule deserves naming separately, because it is a permanent part of the product rather than a lounge overflow.
+It is the private check-in space on departure, and on arrival it is where you eat, drink or shower while your baggage is collected.
+Air France's own conditions of sale describe baggage transfer to the La Première vestibule and access to its private lounge as part of the ground experience.
+One practical limit: it sits inside the Schengen area, so a connecting passenger without Schengen access is looked after elsewhere.

 Inside, the two signatures are the restaurant and the spa.
-The à la carte menu is created with Alain Ducasse and his team, backed by a wine list selected by the chef's sommeliers.
-The Sisley Paris beauty center handles spa treatments.
-Air France even scents the space with its own signature fragrance, AF001.
+The à la carte menu is created with Alain Ducasse and his team, backed by a wine and champagne list curated by Xavier Thuizat, Air France's head sommelier.
+Skytrax gave it first prize for the best first-class lounge dining in 2025.
+The Sisley Paris beauty center handles spa treatments across two rooms.
+Air France even scents the space with its own signature fragrance, AF001, created by the perfumer Francis Kurkdjian.
 It is the kind of detail density that explains why the lounge features in every "best first class lounge" ranking.

 Who gets in (and who does not)